anynines/a9s-kubernetes-training/website/docs/kubernetes/10-basics/20-namespaces.md

 In Kubernetes *namespaces* allow a separation of Kubernetes objects in a cluster.

-By default all operations are executed in the *default* namespace.
+By default, all operations are executed in the *default* namespace.

 While namespaces can be used to separate workloads of different users such as different development teams, the level of isolation provided by namespaces is not sufficient for tenant isolation.
 So in a multi-user environment where there is no trust relationship among the users, the deployment of a dedicated Kubernetes cluster per user or user group is common.